 - 5. (8 points) Classify the following as categorical or numerical variables. - (a) Heights of plants - (b) Sex, coded as 0 for males and 1 for females - (c) Responses of "agree strongly", "agree", "neutral", "disagree", "disagree strongly" to a statement of opinion - (d) Diastolic blood pressure - 6.
 (10 points) [The point of this exercise is to explore the mantra "Correlation does not imply causation" what causes what?]
 In a small community, an unusually large number of people seem to have colds, and many of the sufferers are found to frequent the community's only restaurant.
 Answer each of the following in a sentence or two: - (a) How might going to the restaurant have caused its customers to have colds? - (b) How might the fact that they have colds caused people to eat at the restaurant? - (c) What other factor may have caused people both to get colds and to eat at the restaurant? - 7.
-(10 points) Related to the articles "The Sins of the Fathers, Take 2" and "What Alters Our Genes" by Sharon Begley: Is epigenetics science?
-Is it a denial of Darwinism?
+(10 points) Related to the article "What's Really Human?
+The trouble with student guinea pigs" by Sharon Begley: If you were a psychology professor designing a study, how might you correct for the fact that most of your subjects are probably WEIRD?
+Would the question you were studying make a difference?